mosse-security/mcsi-library/docs/articles/2022/05/ensure-your-software-s-safety-with-security-testing/ensure-your-software-s-safety-with-security-testing.md

 # Ensure your Software's Safety with Security Testing

 Security testing is the process of assessing and testing software's security by discovering and mitigating various vulnerabilities and security concerns.
 Security testing's main purpose is to ensure that software or applications are resistant to cyber-attacks and may be used safely.
+By conducting security testing, organizations can identify and fix potential security issues before they are exploited by attackers.
+Once potential security issues have been identified, they can be mitigated by implementing security controls.
+Whether done manually or with automated tools, security testing is an important part of ensuring software security.

 ## Importance of Security Testing in Web Applications: